percona/pmm-doc/docs/setting-up/client/aws.md

 6. Finally press the *Add service* button to start monitoring your instance.

-## Adding an Amazon RDS PostgreSQL
+## Adding an Amazon RDS PostgreSQL instance

 For PostgreSQL, use the same method described above.